Get started

 -

 Content access control: Administrators add websites, web apps, and desktop apps, and can define which users are allowed to access them.
-Users can then search for and open the content they have access to.
-Admins can choose to add a website or app to the Featured content that's displayed on new tabs and when a search has no results.
-If your admin has not added an app or website, or if you don't have permission to access it in the Here® browser, it opens in your default web browser.
+You can search for and open the content you have access to.
+Admins can choose to add a website or app to the Featured Content that's displayed on new tabs and when a search has no results.

 -

-Content protection: Administrators can restrict users' ability to move data out of the Here® Enterprise Browser.
+Content protection: Administrators can restrict users' ability to move data out of HERE.
 Depending on the protections set for the internet domain of the web app or website, users might be unable to do the following (See Content protection for details):

 - Take a screenshot or share the window in a screen-sharing application.